The world's first comprehensive collection of Gibson Vintage J-200s is now on sale!

 Have you ever felt that way?

-Born in 1939 as the practical model of the SJ-200, known as the King of Flat-Tops, the J-100.
+The J-100 was born in 1939 as a practical model of the SJ-200, known as the “King of Flat-Tops.”

 Only 138 were produced that year.

-The resulting sound is surprisingly raw, powerful, and full of a resonant core.
+The resulting sound is surprisingly raw and powerful, full of a resonant core.

 This particular instrument was born just before that turbulent period.